 - 1) Your Photo.
 Election workers know looks can change, but please make sure that if your appearance has significantly changed that your photo still reasonably resembles you. - 2) Your Name.
 Poll workers will be looking to see that your name matches what is on the poll book.
 It doesn't need to be an exact match.
 For example, if your certificate says "Robert" but your voter registration says "Bob," that's ok!

-- FEDERALLY-RECOGNIZED WISCONSIN TRIBAL ID AS PHOTO ID FOR VOTING -Information Provided by the State of Wisconsin Government Accountability Board
+- FEDERALLY-RECOGNIZED WISCONSIN TRIBAL ID AS PHOTO ID FOR VOTING -

 WHAT TRIBES CAN ISSUE AN ID CARD FOR VOTING IN WISCONSIN?